araujo88/bitcoin-saga/README.md

 #### Game Introduction
 - **Setting**: A digital world inspired by the early days of the internet.
-- **Character**: The player assumes the role of Alex, a young cypherpunk enthusiast.
+- **Character**: The player assumes the role of John Galt, a young cypherpunk enthusiast.
 - **Objective**: Learn about Bitcoin, master self-custody, and navigate the digital world safely.

 #### Chapter 1: The Genesis Block